-Apply EARLY!
-Sometimes schools will contact applicants about fellowships in the beginning of the Admission process.
+Apply EARLY, sometimes schools will contact early applicants about fellowships early in the Admission process.
 Some schools and programs will offer a full ride and even a stipend to cover food and housing (keep an eye out for this when doing your school search).
-Do not assume that you will be fully funded and start looking for funding options as soon as you can.
+Do not assume that you will be fully funded, start looking for funding options as soon as you can.
 It's also a good idea to talk to the school's finance dept. to see what advice they have.